RV Sikuliaq: Mission and capabilities

-Sikuliaq allows up to 26 scientists and students to conduct multi-disciplinary studies in high latitude open seas, near-shore regions and single-year sea ice, and facilitates the real-time virtual participation of classroom students via broadband connections.
-The major research opportunities include the effect of climate change and increased human use of Arctic regions on various issues such as ocean circulation and ecosystem dynamics.
+Sikuliaq has accommodations for up to 24 scientists and students per cruise, including those with disabilities, to conduct multidisciplinary studies and to facilitate broadband real-time virtual participation of classroom students in expeditions, including remotely operated underwater vehicles.
+Sikuliaq supports the collection of sediment samples from the seafloor, remotely operated vehicles, the use of a flexible suite of winches to raise and lower scientific equipment, and surveys throughout the water column and sea bottom using an extensive set of research instrumentation.
+The vessel is designed to have the lowest possible environmental impact, including a low underwater radiated noise signature for marine mammal and fisheries work.

 One of the most advanced research vessels ever built, Sikuliaq has extensive scientific facilities.
-In addition to 2100 sqft of built-in laboratories, she can accommodate two to four 20-foot scientific containers on the 4360 sqft aft deck.
+In addition to 2100 sqft of built-in laboratories, she can accommodate four 20-foot scientific containers on the 4360 sqft aft deck.
 In addition, Sikuliaq is fitted with flexible over-side handling equipment such as an A-frame in the stern as well as a number of science winches and cranes on the aft deck.
 She also has a retractable transducer centerboard (drop keel) for deploying various sensors under the vessel.

 Technical details

 Sikuliaq is 261 ft on and has a maximum beam of 52 ft.
 At a displacement of 3665 LT, she draws 5.715 m of water.
 Designed for operations in ice-infested waters, the vessel has a sloping icebreaker bow and a hull that is two feet wider at the bow than in the stern to reduce ice resistance.
-She is served by a crew of 20 and has provisions for two additional marine technicians.
+She is served by a crew of 20 plus two marine technicians.

 Sikuliaq has a diesel-electric powertrain in which the main diesel generators produce power for electric motors coupled to the propellers.
 She is powered by two 1800 kW 16-cylinder and two 1310 kW 12-cylinder MTU 4000 series high speed diesel engines.
 Sikuliaq is one of the first vessels ever to be fitted with Icepod propulsion units, Wärtsilä's brand of ice-strengthened azimuth thrusters that can be rotated 360 degrees about the vertical axis.
 The Z-drive thrusters are "pulling", meaning that the propellers are facing to the direction the vessel is moving to improve the hydrodynamic efficiency.
 In addition, they are "can-mounted", meaning that the thrusters can be disconnected and lifted off for maintenance without docking the vessel.
 She is also fitted with a bow thruster to assist maneuvering at low speeds.

 The maximum speed of Sikuliaq in calm water is 14.2 kn.
 In addition, she can break first-year sea ice up to 2.5 ft thick at a constant speed of 2 kn — which inspired her name.
 She also has dynamic positioning capability.
 Sikuliaq has an operational endurance of 45 days and can sail 18000 nmi at 10 kn.